GeorgBraun/SCPI-for-Adafruit-Circuit-Playground/README.md

 # SCPI-for-Adafruit-Circuit-Playground

-Firmware for the Adafruit Circuit Playground enabling the SCPI protocol with examples in C#, LabVIEW and others.
+Firmware for the Adafruit Circuit Playground Classic enabling the SCPI protocol via USB serial connection.

-Files for firmware and examples will be posted here, soon.
+**Attention: Circuit Playground Express is currently not supported!**